maryshas/maryshas/README.md

 🔎 Working style: I’m a fast learner who thrives on taking on new challenges and stepping outside my comfort zone.
 For example, at my current workplace, I embraced the opportunity to redesign the FITS Summary Stats Dashboard, even though I initially lacked experience with data visualization and Tableau.
 To succeed, I took a Tableau course and explored examples of great visualizations.
 This effort helped me create a dashboard that impressed my managers and added real value to our team.
 Furthermore, I value teamwork and open communication, so I always ask follow-up questions to ensure I fully understand my manager’s expectations and deliver exactly what’s needed for each project.

 💌 Fun fact: I love reading.
-Currently, I'm reading the Twisted Series by Ana Huang and The Courts of Thorns and Roses by Sarah G. Maas.
 I also enjoy being in nature, hiking, traveling, and trying new foods.

 📞 Contact me at [maryshasru@gmail.com] and connect with me at [https://www.linkedin.com/in/maryshas/]